psau-edu-sa/final-project-fatimah-moh/README.md

 ## Topics mentioned in the project:

--Introduction to Telegram
+- Introduction to Telegram
--Problems that the application solves
+- Problems that the application solves
--Background about the application company
+- Background about the application company
--suggested solutions
+- suggested solutions
 - Work plan, project stages and milestones
 - Project Requirements
--Activity diagram
+- Activity diagram
--Project Use Case Modeling
+- Project Use Case Modeling
--Creating Sequence Diagrams
+- Creating Sequence Diagrams
--Creating a Class Diagram
+- Creating a Class Diagram
--References
+- References